-- The student clinician is able to function effectively, with some supervisory assistance, in planning, during the diagnostic and therapy settings, and in follow through of clinical services. - The student is effective in the application of background/academic knowledge to the clinical process. - The student is familiar with the client's history and/or current file and with diagnostic or therapeutic materials and procedures prior to each clinical session. - Reports are timely and thorough and require only minor revisions pertaining to use of professional language/style.
-All paperwork is complete. - The student demonstrates substantial growth and change toward professional independence. - The student recognizes clinical strengths and areas where improvement is needed and can generate ideas of how to implement change. - It is projected that the student clinician will continue to learn and refine clinical skills, with decreasing amounts of supervision. - No KASA competencies are below the level expected for the student's clinical experience.
+- The student clinician is able to function effectively, with some supervisory assistance, in planning, during the diagnostic and therapy settings, and in follow through of clinical services. - The student is effective in the application of background/academic knowledge to the clinical process. - The student is familiar with the client's history and/or current file and with diagnostic or therapeutic materials and procedures prior to each clinical session. - Reports are timely and thorough and require only minor revisions.
+All paperwork is complete. - The student demonstrates substantial growth and change toward independence. - The student recognizes clinical strengths and areas where improvement is needed and can generate ideas of how to implement change. - It is projected that the student clinician will continue to learn and refine clinical skills, with decreasing amounts of supervision. - No KASA competencies are below the level expected for the student's clinical experience.